frmichel/sparql-micro-service/README.md

 A SPARQL micro-service is typically called from a SPARQL SERVICE clause.

 The query below retrieves the URI of the common dolphin species (*Delphinus delphis*) from the SPARQL endpoint of TAXREF-LD, a Linked Data representation of the taxonomy maintained by the french National Museum of Natural History.
-Then, it enriches this description with 15 photos retrieved from Flickr, 28 audio recordings from the Macaulay Library, and 1 music tune from MusicBrainz (the tune Web page URL).
+Then, it enriches this description with 2 photos retrieved from Flickr, 2 audio recordings from the Macaulay Library, and 1 music tune from MusicBrainz (the tune Web page URL).

 If any of the 3 Web APIs invoked is not available (network error, internal failure etc.), the micro-service returns an empty result.
-In case this happens, the OPTINAL clauses make it possible to still get (possibly partial) results.
+In case this happens, the OPTIONAL clauses make it possible to still get (possibly partial) results.

     prefix rdfs:   <http://www.w3.org/2000/01/rdf-schema#>
     prefix owl:    <http://www.w3.org/2002/07/owl#>